holiday dating tips

 Well, you’re just going to have to be brave enough to actually talk about it.
 And when you do, it’s best to define where you stand.
 If it’s a casual dating situation, it would be great for both partners to know beforehand as not to assume anything.

 Family events are, of course, way more intense than a mere friend or work group hanging out.
-If you feel that the relationship you’re in has a future, and both of you are comfortable with this kind of thing, then you can totally invite them.
+If you feel that the relationship you’re in has a future, and both of you are comfortable with this kind of thing, then you can invite them.

 Perhaps you’d like to let your family know it’s new beforehand though, just to avoid any intrusive or awkward questions.
+And if it feels too early, you can always approach the subject in a positive light – perhaps telling them that meeting the family means a lot to you and you hope that’s what’s in your future together.

-Outfits to Events & Parties
+3. Outfits to Events & Parties

 If you’ve decided that you and your partner will indeed go to each others’ festive events or parties, think about your outfit.

-3. Intimacy
+4. Intimacy

 Make sure to plan a date or two in advance so that you can enjoy each others’ company… and de-stress.

-Sex aside, having an intimate date or two simply to be with each other is a super fantastic way to get to know them better and to connect.
+Sex aside, having an intimate date or two simply to be with each other is a fantastic way to get to know them better and to connect.

 It could even prompt the growth of a more meaningful relationship.

-4. Going Back to Your Ex
+5. Going Back to Your Ex

 The answers to these can help you to decide whether it’s worth the temporary company.

-5. The Holidays Spent Apart
+6. The Holidays Spent Apart

 If you’ve decided that you won’t be doing holiday events and parties together, maybe a little chat about that is a good idea.